30 Raspberry Pi projects that show the possibilities of the mini computer

-Developed by the British company, the Raspberry Pi foundation, this little computer is great value for money, one of many factors that have contributed to it becoming the best-selling British computer of all time.
-Originally designed for young people with an interest in web design, Raspberry Pi’s reduced features and lack of casing make it particularly well suited for beginners to learn about the hardware structure of a computer, as well as the basics of programming.
+Developed by British company, the Raspberry Pi foundation, this little computer is great value for money.
+Its low cost is one of many factors that have contributed to the Pi becoming one of the best-selling British computers of all time.
+Originally designed for young people with an interest in web design, Raspberry Pi’s reduced features and lack of casing make it particularly well suited for beginners who want to learn more about the hardware structure of a computer and the basics of programming.

-This innovative mini-computer soon caught the attention of imaginative programmers and hobbyists, who were keen to explore Raspberry Pi’s many potential uses and try out new ideas.
-This spawned many of the original Raspberry Pi applications and projects.
-In this introduction to the small form factor PC, we present 17 useful and successful Raspberry Pi projects to do at home.
+But the innovative micro-computer soon caught the attention of innovative programmers and hobbyists, who were keen to explore the Raspberry Pi’s potential and test new ideas.
+That’s how many of the original Raspberry Pi applications and projects came about.
+In this introduction, we present 20 useful and successful Raspberry Pi projects that you can build at home.

 - What is Raspberry Pi?